im-edge/metrics-feature/README.md

 * [RRDtool](https://oss.oetiker.ch/rrdtool/): used to be THE OpenSource industry standard for high performance time series data graphing.
 It's no longer "cool" enough, as it has no REST API and it requires you to read it's manual.
+We did.
-We love the raw rendering power and simplicity of this tool, that's why it builds one of the core parts of **Icinga Graphing**.
+  We love the raw rendering power and simplicity of this tool, that's why it became of the core parts of **Icinga Metrics**.

 * [Redis](https://redis.io): an Open Source in-memory data structure store.
 We use it as a local cache and message broker.
 We use it as a buffer for burst